ndabAP/vue-sails-example/README.md

 Router for the frontend.

 ## To do
-Password en-/decryption, more tests, more multilingualism, mobile version, product pagination
+Password en-/decryption, more tests, more multilingualism, mobile version